-Dr. Wrenn is Lecturer of Sociology with the School of Social Policy, Sociology and Social Research at the University of Kent.
-She received her Ph.D. in Sociology with Colorado State University in 2016.
-She received her M.S. in Sociology in 2008 and her B.A. in Political Science in 2005, both from Virginia Tech.
+Dr. Wrenn is Lecturer of Sociology with the School of Social Policy, Sociology and Social Research at the University of Kent and co-director of the Centre for the Study of Social and Political Movements.
 She was awarded Exemplary Diversity Scholar, 2016 by the University of Michigan’s National Center for Institutional Diversity.
-She served as council member with the American Sociological Association’s Animals & Society section (2013-2016) and was elected Chair in 2018, and is co-founder of the International Association of Vegan Sociologists.
+She served as council member with the American Sociological Association’s Animals & Society section (2013-2016), was elected Chair in 2018, and is co-founder of the International Association of Vegan Sociologists.
 She serves as Book Review Editor to Society & Animals and is a member of The Vegan Society’s Research Advisory Committee.
 Dr. Wrenn has been published in several peer-reviewed academic journals including the Journal of Gender Studies, Feminist Media Studies, Environmental Values, Disability & Society, Food, Culture & Society, and Society & Animals.
 In July 2013, she founded the Vegan Feminist Network, an academic-activist project engaging intersectional social justice praxis.
-She is the author of A Rational Approach to Animal Rights: Extensions in Abolitionist Theory (Palgrave MacMillan 2016) and Piecemeal Protest: Animal Rights in the Age of Nonprofits (University of Michigan Press 2019), and Animals in Irish Society (SUNY Press 2021).
+She is the author of A Rational Approach to Animal Rights: Extensions in Abolitionist Theory (Palgrave MacMillan 2016), Piecemeal Protest: Animal Rights in the Age of Nonprofits (University of Michigan Press 2019), and Animals in Irish Society (SUNY Press 2021).